cagan-bayram/Mentoro/README.md

 Mentoro is an online mentoring platform currently in early development.
-The codebase includes authentication, a basic calendar component and a simple review form, but many planned features are still missing.
+The codebase includes authentication, a basic calendar component and a simple review form.
+Initial versions of an admin dashboard and direct messaging have recently been added.
 See the [project roadmap](./ROADMAP.md) for a list of upcoming tasks.

 ## Getting Started